 I come from the school of thought where once you graduate from high school you go to college to get the training and skills you need for your new job and adult life.
 Except that so much of the things I do know I didn’t learn in college at all.
-I learned from taking an online class, reading an article or watching a YouTube video.
+I learned from taking an online class, reading an article, or watching a YouTube video.
+Sometimes I list my all favorite videos, bookmark them for later watching, and, sometimes, download videos directly from YouTube for later use.
 In fact, I recently joined a CEO Mastermind group so I could learn from other CEOs and we could share best practices.
 And many of my fellow CEOs don’t have a college degree.

 In fact, in the freelance workforce and as an entrepreneur, not attending college and learning those skills on the fly is the trend that many are seeing with some employers eliminating college degree requirements altogether.
 I learned Photoshop on my own as well as coding.
 I took risks and failure was my best teacher.

 I have a very close friend of mine.
 She is a VP at a Fortune 50 company.
 She is amazing at her job and worked herself through the ranks.
 She manages a global team, and because of her lack of college degree she can’t get promoted even though she is killing it outperforming her peers.
 And because it’s a large organization, she will have to have someone rock the boat for her and try to make a major change to policy or a one time exception so that she can even apply for a new job and get a promotion without the required college degree.

 Upwork recently announced they are removing degree requirements from all their job openings.
 Today’s featured article comes from Fortune and is titled, “Why Upwork Scratched College Degree Requirements From Our Job Descriptions.”